SmartGridready/SmartGridready.github.io/docs/_sources/content/glossary.rst.txt

         The CommHandler is a software component that reads XML-based interface descriptions, which define conversion rules between the generic API used by the :term:`Communicator` and :term:`Product`-specific APIs.
         This allows it to adapt to different Products without requiring manual configuration/daption.

+    Datapoint
+        A data point is a read- and/or writeable property of a :term:`Product`.
+In SmartGridready a :term:`Datapoint` is a child element of a :term:`Functional Profile`.
+An example for a readable data point is "ActivePowerACL1" of the :term:`Functional Profile` "ActivePowerAC" and is used to measure the AC power consumtion on phase 1.

+    Device Driver Adapter
+        Device Driver Adpaters within SmartGridready adapt the API given by the :term:`CommHandler` libraries to a transport layer/technology.
+SmratGridready provides default adapters for Modbus, Web-Services and MQTT as libraries in Python and Java.

     EID
         External Interface Description in XML (also known as EI-XML).
 The EID defines the conversion rules needed to